mattrondel/mtg/Walls.md

 - [ ] Tinder wall
 - [X] Wall of blossoms - 14 possible printings all the same highest being $40+ (i have 2 of these one foil for fun)
 - [X] Wall of essence stronghold 2x 2 frame differences same art
-- [ ] Wall of kelp homelands around $4 this is the one that escaped me for years
 - [X] Wall of razors stronghold
 ------------------------------------------------------------------------------------
 Legends in Italian?
 Like wall of light and putrid flesh, tombstones